2001 Pacific typhoon season: Tropical Storm Trami (Gorio)

 Tropical Storm Trami originated from a disturbance that developed about 222 km northwest of Chuuk on July 3.
 Bursts of deep convection near the center were observed on the 7th, although the system remained disorganized.
 Organization improved and by July 8, was upgraded to a tropical depression.
 Moving northwestward, the system gradually intensified, and the PAGASA began initiating advisories on 18:00 UTC of the same day, naming the system, Gorio.
 Six hours later, the JTWC already deemed the system as Tropical Depression 07W.
 Deep convection persisted to the west of its well-defined, but a partially exposed center.
 Thus, the system gained strength into a tropical storm, with the JMA naming it as Trami.
 Northeasterly shear prevented the storm to significantly intensify, and therefore Trami maintained tropical storm intensity for a day — only peaking with 10-minute sustained wind speeds of 75 km/h.
 By 12:00 UTC of July 11, Trami moved over Taiwan and into the Taiwan Strait, where Trami rapidly weakened and dissipated.
+No other storm weakened into a tropical depression over Taiwan until Typhoon Krathon did so on October 4, 2024.

 Trami mostly affected Taiwan with just rainfall.
 However, Kaohsiung and Pingtung counties experienced the heaviest rainfall in 40 years.
 In Kaohsiung City, streets were clogged with bonded cars due to severe flooding, and more than 100,000 homes were left without power.
 The floods resulted in only five deaths in the southern part of the city.